germeval2021toxic/SharedTask/index.md

 ## Evaluation

-To evaluate your approach, you will upload your predictions on the test data set that will be released shortly before the task will terminate.
-We will use the platform [codalab](https://codalab.org/) for evaluation.
+To evaluate your approach, participants uploaded their predictions on the test data set that was released shortly before the task ended.
+We used the platform [codalab](https://codalab.org/) for evaluation.
-For evaluation, the metrics precision, recall, and macro-average F1-score are used.
+For evaluation, the metrics precision, recall, and macro-average F1-score were used.
+The evlaution script is available [here](https://github.com/germeval2021toxic/SharedTask/blob/main/evaluate.py).

 ## Time Line